ghc-proposals/ghc-proposals/proposals/0000-explicit_forsome.rst

 The ``Ə`` (Ə, Latin Capital Letter Schwa, U+018F) is added to ``UnicodeSyntax`` as synonym for ``forsome`` keyword.

 Why Ə (Latin Capital Letter Schwa, U+018F)?
-Historically Schwa Letter is rarely used.
-Small letter "ə" is used as the schwa sound in International Phonetic Alphabet (IPA).

-1. Reason of using: In nowadays Symbol Ə has rare and limited use, so it is free to use here
+1. Reason of using: Historically Schwa Letter is rarely used. ( *Small* letter "ə" is used as the schwa sound in International Phonetic Alphabet (IPA).)
+In nowadays Symbol Ə has rare and limited use, so it is free to use here

 2. Reason of representation: Symbol Ə a bit similar to ∃ Symbol which reflects meaning of existential